Rageking8/defender-docs/defender-endpoint/mac-support-configuration.md

 ---
-title: Troubleshoot installation issues for Microsoft Defender for Endpoint on Mac
+title: Troubleshoot configuration issues for Microsoft Defender for Endpoint on Mac
-description: Troubleshoot installation issues in Microsoft Defender for Endpoint on Mac. ms.service: defender-endpoint
+description: Troubleshoot configuration issues in Microsoft Defender for Endpoint on Mac. ms.service: defender-endpoint
 author: emmwalshh
 ms.author: ewalsh